To Control Employee Health Care Costs, Companies Consider A New Approach

 A lot has changed in the world of employee health care benefits since 1798, when the U.S. Marines opened what is considered the first hospital system for its servicemen – paid for by salary deductions.
 Since then, benefits have expanded to encompass everything from health insurance to parental leave and gender dysphoria.

 As medical costs continue to rise, companies large and small seek to limit increases in a variety of ways, such as wellness programs and employee incentives.
-Still, health care benefits costs continue to rise – for example, Aon’s 2018 Global Medical Trends Report forecasted an increase of 5.3 percent in 2018 – causing global companies to re-examine their traditional strategies and explore innovative approaches.
+Still, health care benefits costs continue to rise.
+Aon’s 2019 Global Medical Trends Report forecasts the global average increase in employer medical costs will be nearly triple the average rate of inflation in the year ahead – causing global companies to re-examine their traditional strategies and explore innovative approaches.

 As employee health care benefits account for a larger proportion of operational expense, present a source of cost volatility, and are increasingly important in talent attraction and retention, decisions around employee benefits are beginning to form part of the enterprise risk-management agenda.